GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/recipes/sending-a-daily-summary-of-activity/en.md

 ## Scheduling the execution of the GraphQL query via WP-Cron

-We must schedule the WP-Cron event to execute the Gato GraphQL hook `gato_graphql__execute_persisted_query`, passing along the email to send the email to as argument, and the recurrence (daily).
+We must schedule the WP-Cron event to execute the Gato GraphQL hook `gatographql__execute_persisted_query`, passing along the email to send the email to as argument, and the recurrence (daily).

 We do this either via PHP: